Welcome to the next interview in our interview series where renowned mile and point gurus share their insights on having Big Travel with Small Money!

 What do you now know about collecting miles and points which you wish you knew when you started out?

 As for credit cards, I knew the potential was there but was too afraid to try it.
 People who are concerned about the effect on their credit score should start small until they feel comfortable.
 After the first two or three cards, you’ll see that it really isn’t that hard and your score may actually go up.
-There’s no reason to leave free mile opportunities on the table, and like fuel dumping, I don’t want to completely miss my chance as some banks like Chase start to clamp down on frequent churners.
+There’s no reason to leave free mile opportunities on the table, and like fuel dumping, I don’t want to completely miss my chance as some banks start to clamp down.

 What would your readers be surprised to know about you?